Pathways for Emergency Department Providers

 Information for Providers – Access this page to find information about buprenorphine prescribing and other statewide programs that can help you deliver care to your patients.

-Educational Tools – We also have additional resources, such as posters, videos, and pamphlets that are helpful for both providers and patients.
+Educational Resources – We also have additional resources, such as posters, videos, and pamphlets that are helpful for both providers and patients.

 Learn about Continuing Medical Education (CME) courses offered through the Brown University Alpert Medical School: